THE JOURNEY (Mary’s Blog)

 The Journey

-Welcome to The Journey, a space where Mary McKSchmidt shares stories, reflections, and insights.
-Here, she invites you to walk alongside her as she explores life, the beauty of nature, and the bonds that connect us all.
-Your thoughts, experiences, and comments are always welcome—let’s embark on this journey to care for our home, each other, ourselves—together.
+Welcome to The Journey, a space where Mary McKSchmidt shares her transition from business executive to advocate, photographer, poet, and storyteller.
+Here, she invites you to walk alongside her as she explores life in the Great Lakes region, its beauty and fragility, and the bonds that connect us all.

 Book cover for People of the Dune superimposed over a Lake Michigan dune